 2. Stay consistent across your marketing channels

-When your marketing efforts present a similar message with a matching voice, color palette, and visual style across all channels—online and offline—it enables people to recognize your brand and understand what you offer.
+When your marketing efforts present a similar message with a matching voice, color palette, and visual style across all your marketing channels—online and offline—it enables people to recognize your brand and understand what you offer.

-It’s vital for franchise companies to set brand guidelines, organize marketing assets, plan ahead, train franchisees, and have tools to measure results in one place.
+Therefore, it’s vital for franchise companies to set brand guidelines, organize marketing assets, plan ahead, train franchisees, and have tools to measure results in one place.

 3. Create valuable content